Nushagak River Adventures Lodge in Alaska’s Bristol Bay

 - The village of Dillingham is located at the mouth of Nushagak River which drains into Bristol Bay.

-- Our Lodge is located 35 miles up river on the Nushagak, 3-miles upstream of Portage Creek.
+- Our lodge is located 35 miles up river on the Nushagak, 3-miles upstream of Portage Creek.

 Comfort in Bristol Bay

 Most of the land along the Nushagak River is owned by the Choggiung LTD Native Corporation.
-This limits the number of camps and anglers on the Nushagak which in turn provides you some of the very best opportunity to be “on the fish”.
+This limits the number of lodges, camps, and anglers on the Nushagak which in turn provides you some of the very best opportunity to be “on the fish”.
 Some phenomenal fishing takes place right in front of the lodge.
 Guests can fish all day with their guide then battle fish after dinner back at the lodge.
 Our guests catch and release kings, silvers, chum, sockeye, Dolly Varden, grayling, char, and Northern pike right off our banks in the evening time if they desire.